This rug placement guide will answer all your questions about rug size and placement for living rooms, TV rooms, dining rooms, and bedrooms!

 The carpet already makes the space feel warmer, dampens sound, and provides a soft surface the walk on.
 The decision to put a rug on top of it is purely decorative.

-I still often use rugs over carpet in living rooms and bedrooms because they can add color and pattern, help to define the space, and add a touch of luxury.
+I still often use rugs over carpets in living rooms and bedrooms because they can add color and pattern, help to define the space and add a touch of luxury.
+In these cases, you don’t want the rug to cover the entire room, it will follow the exact same guidelines (below) if you had hardwood floors.

 The living room or family room rug is arguably the most important one in the house.
 It will also likely see the most foot traffic, stains, pet spots, and general wear and tear.

-The main function of this rug is to anchor your seating group.
+The main function of a living room rug is to anchor your seating group.
 Think of it as an island for all the important pieces of furniture to gather around.
 The best shape and size for you will depend on your space.

 The most important thing is for the front legs of your sofa and any chairs to be sitting on the rug.